-You must have the equivalent of a U.S. bachelor's degree from an accredited institution by the time of application.
+You must have a U.S. bachelor's degree from a regionally accredited institution, or the international equivalent, by the time of application.
 You can submit an unofficial copy of all of your undergraduate and graduate transcripts (and degree documents, if applicable) with your application, but official transcripts must be submitted prior to the first day of class for enrolled students.
 Your transcripts should include transfer credits applied to your degree.
 Also, make sure to submit transcripts that show other relevant coursework, even if not applied toward a degree.

 Unopened, hard copy official transcripts can be sent to the following address:

 University of Michigan